-Ah, Christmas.
-The most wonderful time of the year - unless you are in your third trimester.
-Amanda Cassidy on how to bump your way through the holiday season.
+Ah, the holiday season.
+The most wonderful time of the year — unless you are in your third trimester.
+This is how to survive Christmas when you're pregnant

 December is always a parade of festivities; glorious food, sparkles forever, and that neverending list of nights out and fancy-pants lunches.
 Christmas should be a time for indulgence and relaxation but in reality, you need the stamina of a small elephant to get through this season.
 For first-time mums-to-be, the first Christmas while growing your tiny human can be pretty tough.
 There are the Christmas parties to navigate, the champagne to ignore (or not!) and depending on your yuletide agenda, a lot of small talk with relatives to get through.
 Meanwhile, all you can think about is inhaling entire cheese plates and having mini snoozes in the loos.